thatsOven/custom-sound-chip-tool/README.md

 A tool used to emulate my [custom computer](https://github.com/thatsOven/custom-emulated-computer)'s sound chip, and convert midi files to code for the computer to run.
 # Commands
 - `visualize`
-	- Shows an oscilloscope view of the sound chip's channels while playing the given midi file.
+	- Shows an oscilloscope view of the sound chip's channels while playing the given midi or scts file.
 	- **Usage**: visualize [file name]
 - `convert`
 	- Converts midi files to runnable code for the [custom computer](https://github.com/thatsOven/custom-emulated-computer) that plays the song.